riptl/cscg-2022/secureboot/README.md

 Then, repeat this step for each target byte, beginning with `ed`.

 This has been implemented in the "leak" command of `crypto.go`.
-It takes about 5 minutes to scan through about `65536 * 256` (about 16.8 million) combinations of the bootloader image (skipping unnecessary calculations).
+It takes about 5 minutes to run through about `65536 * 256` (about 16.8 million) combinations (skipping unnecessary calculations).

 ```
 go run ~/prj/cscg-2022/secureboot/crypto.go -leak -bootloader=./test_bootloader_original.bin -leak-index=0xed